USS Spruance (DDG-111): Operational history

-On 11 November 2024, the Houthis again attacked the Spruance and Stockdale, launching eight drones, five ballistic missiles and three cruise missiles at the American destroyers.
+On 11 November 2024, following US attacks on Houthi bases in Yemen, the Houthis again attacked the Spruance and Stockdale, launching eight drones, five ballistic missiles, and three cruise missiles at the American destroyers.
 All of the projectiles were shot down by the destroyers with no damage or casualties to the vessels.

-On 22 March 2025, Spruance helped the Coast Guard and agents with U.S. Customs and Border Protection, or CBP, take 13 people into custody as part of the ship's mission to bolster security on the southern border, according to U.S. Northern Command, or NORTHCOM.
+On 22 March 2025, Spruance helped the Coast Guard and agents with U.S. Customs and Border Protection apprehend 13 people in a vessel off the Mexican coast.